daria-06/Python-School-test-task/README.md

 DELETE `/vehicles/vehicle/<vehicle_id>/` - delete vehicle

-(POST) UPDATE* `/vehicles/set_driver/<vehicle_id>/` - putting driver in the vehicle/removing driver from the vehicle (you are required to put driver ID in JSON or set it to null to remove driver from the car).
+POST `/vehicles/set_driver/<vehicle_id>/` - putting driver in the vehicle/removing driver from the vehicle (you are required to put driver ID in JSON or set it to null to remove driver from the car).
 For example, retreiving vehicle by ID at this endpoint may give you this:

 ```
 {